RealTimeChris/simdjson/doc/ondemand_design.md

    }
    ```

-   Because of the cast to uint64_t, simdjson knows it's parsing an unsigned integer.
+   Because of the cast to uint64_t, simdjson2 knows it's parsing an unsigned integer.
 This lets
    us use a fast parser which *only* knows how to parse digits.
 It validates that it is an integer
    by rejecting negative numbers, strings, and other values based on the fact that they are not the
    digits 0-9.
 This type specificity is part of why parsing with On-Demand is so fast: you lose all